mblstamps/stamps2018/R_tutorial/README.md

 1. Make sure you have downloaded R and RStudio.

-2. Download gfortran, which is needed for certain R packages and will make your life much easier in the future!
-Link: https://gcc.gnu.org/wiki/GFortranBinaries

-3. Open RStudio.
+2. Open RStudio.

-4. Set your filepath to a location on your computer that you in which you are comfortable saving files using:
+2. Set your filepath to a location on your computer that you in which you are comfortable saving files using:
 ``` r
 setwd("YOUR FILEPATH HERE")
 ```

-5. Run the following code in the R console:
+4. Run the following code in the R console:
 ``` r
 utils::download.file("https://github.com/mblstamps/stamps2018/blob/master/R_tutorial/R_tutorial.zip?raw=true", "R_tutorial.zip")
 utils::unzip("R_tutorial.zip")
 ```

-6. Move into the working directory that was created:
+5. Move into the working directory that was created:
 ``` r
 setwd("STAMPS2018")
 ```

-7. Before moving on, check to make sure you have 7 ".R" files and 2 ".txt" files:
+6. Before moving on, check to make sure you have 7 ".R" files and 2 ".txt" files:
 ``` r
 list.files()
 ```

-8. If you have that, then load in the data we'll be using for this tutorial:
+7. If you have that, then load in the data we'll be using for this tutorial:
 ``` r
 covariates <- read.csv("FWS_covariates.txt", sep = "\t")
 abundances <- read.csv("FWS_OTUs.txt", sep = "\t", row.names = 1, header = T)
 ```

-9. Next, install all the packages we will be needing:
+8. Next, install all the packages we will be needing:
 ``` r
 install.packages("dplyr")
 install.packages("magrittr")